Families divided, residents flee from Afghan city under siege

 "It was mayhem and people did not know what to do."

-Normal life was suspended as most shops remained shuttered, government officials fled to the airport and dozens of United Nations staff were evacuated from close to the city center.
+Normal life was suspended as most shops remained shuttered, government officials fled to the airport and dozens of United Nations staff were evacuated from close to the city centre.

 "We have handed over the city to the Taliban," said a U.N. employee who left the city on Monday evening, asking not to be identified.
 "My family is still stuck in Kunduz.
 We didn't have time to evacuate them," he added.